 Edible Valley Podcast: started on a whim.
 It was a chance for two old friends to re-connect, to network, and to learn about the food culture of the Comox Valley.
 Our goal was to inspire local eating, supporting sustainable agriculture and become a place to connect food producers with their customers.
 You will find us on the Comox Valley beaches famous for shellfish production, in the kitchen talking to chefs, and on the farm tasting the carrots with dirt still clinging to them.
 Please enjoy and feel free to contact us.

-Jonathan Frazier: Has been at the helm of one of the most successful restaurants on Vancouver Island since 2005.
-As Executive Chef at Atlas Cafe, he maintains consistent quality food at capacity volume while fostering a positive team environment.
+Jonathan Frazier: Was at the helm of one of the most successful restaurants on Vancouver Island beginning in 2005.
+As Executive Chef, he maintains consistent quality food at capacity volume while fostering a positive team environment.

 Darren Howlett:Grew up in the restaurant industry on Vancouver island, with a brief 4 year sojourn to Vancouver.
 Having spent more than half his life in restaurants, he's been privy to some unique insights and able to watch the public's tastes and culinary needs; as well as the call for social responsibility evolve firsthand.
 The movement that rang out true to him began years ago, and has dominated his food ever since - Eating Local.
 The bounty of the Island, and the Valley in particular is a rare find, and too often, taken for granted.
 He had hoped to find a way to showcase the amazing Comox Valley, not just for the outsiders, but the local community as well.
 He and Chef Jonathan Frazier had the same vision and ambitions in many regards, and is why Darren was invited by Jon to join The Edible Valley podcast.